 Climbing Gear Guide

 Sustainability is a journey, and supporting companies that travel this path will encourage them and others to do the same, raising the bar for all.
-Some links may be affiliates, and please support your local retailers when possible!
+Please support your local retailers when possible!

 Corporate environmental and social activism, innovation renewable materials, efforts to reduce consumerism and repair instead of buying new, materials traceability, environmental grants, organic cotton, traceable down, Fair Trade Certified, animal welfare for wool supply, pays employees to take time off and volunteer,